MELBOURNE, Australia – French player Alizé Cornet says she was dope-tested some 20 times during the 2017 season.

 The ITF rushed out a press release after Cornet announced the news on her social media Wednesday.

 But it provided little additional information.
 The ITF confirmed Cornet had failed to be available three times during the 12-month period.
-And it confirmed it charger her with the violation on Jan.
+And it confirmed it charged her with the violation on Jan.
 11, shortly before the Australian Open began.

 “In accordance with the TADP rules, no further comment will be made pending determination of the case, except as may be necessary to respond to public comment by Ms. Cornet or her representatives.”